- Programs Menu

 I always loved working in retail and especially enjoyed going to the Apparel Market in Dallas a couple of times each year to help choose what would be sold in our store!
 Loving to draw, I always wanted to get into designing or at the very least, work at the apparel mart for a designer.
 As it turned out, I was a home town girl that was only willing to drive back and forth to Tulsa to work every day, but didn’t want to move to Dallas!

 One summer during my college years, I got a job at the Craig County OSU Extension Office in Vinita.
 Joyce Martin was the FCS Educator at that time.
 I had a great time helping Joyce that summer.
 Two of the more memorable tasks she gave me were to put on a “charm school” for young girls in the community and to handle the details of the “Fairest of the Fair” pageant at the Craig County Fair.
 Both events were well attended and I learned a lot about what it takes to put on an event.
 I knew then, that I might be interested in becoming an Extension Educator if the opportunity ever presented itself.

-What am I passionate about in my work?
 I have always been passionate about helping others.
 Before working for extension, I was a social worker for 13 years.
 There is a similarity in being an Extension educator because we have a unique opportunity in our position to make a difference in people’s lives as well as improving their living conditions.
 I especially love working with Oklahoma Home and Community Education members.
 I respect them and their commitment to their families, neighbors, and communities.
 They are an amazing group of people and I think their creed says it all!
 I enjoy preparing Leader Lessons for them because I always walk away learning from them as well.
 Their life experiences are priceless.
 I am especially passionate about the topic of family heritage because it is so important to future generations.